ORGANIC CHEMISTRY 2

 Example

 Qn.
-Gave chemical test to distinguish between
+Give chemical test to distinguish between

 i.
-Ethanol and propanol ( I test)
+Ethanol and propanol (I test)

 ANS